-- (AUBUC) D - surface objects are represented as a set of surfaces, and - solid objects are represented as combinations of primitive solids.
+- 1. line objects are represented by the lines and curves needed to draw them, - 2. surface objects are represented as a set of surfaces, and - 3. solid objects are represented as combinations of primitive solids.

 Line systems and some surface systems do not represent all the geometric information needed for task planning.
 A list of edge descriptions, for example, is not sufficient to describe a unique polyhedron, e.g., [Markowsky and Wesley 80].
 In general, a solid modeling system is required to obtain a complete description.
 In solid modelers, models are constructed by performing set operations on a few types of primitive volumes.
-The objects depicted in Figure 6, for example, can be described as the union of two solid cylinders A and B, a solid cube C, and a hollow cylinder D. The descriptions of the primitive and compound objects vary greatly among existing systems.
+The objects depicted in Figure 5, for example, can be described as the union of two solid cylinders A and B, a solid cube C, and a hollow cylinder D. The descriptions of the primitive and compound objects vary greatly among existing systems.
 For surveys of geometric modeling systems, see [Braid 78, Baer, Eastman, and Henrion 79, Requicha 80].